If you have received a Student Misconduct allegation and would like support, we're here to help.

-I have received a letter alleging general misconduct.
+I have received a letter alleging Student Misconduct.
 What should I do?

-The return date for your hearing reply slip and written submission, as well as an indication of your hearing date will be in the allegation letter.
-On your hearing reply slip you will need to let the Student Misconduct Committee know whether you:
+The return date for your reply slip and written submission, as well as an indication of your meeting date will be in the allegation letter.
+On your meeting reply slip you will need to let the Student Misconduct Committee know whether you:

 - admit or do not admit the allegation,